 Even fields such as agriculture, which are apparently far from this trend, are concerned.
-In the dairy industry, for example, the IoT collects essential information to improve activity thanks to sensors implanted in the cows’ necks.
-Thus, it is possible to follow and locate each animal in real-time.
-This simplifies the transport of animals to the milking parlour, examines or cares for them more efficiently.
+In the dairy industry, an example of IoT collects essential information to improve activity thanks to sensors implanted in the cows’ necks.
+Thus, it is possible to follow and locate each animal in real time.
+This simplifies the transport of animals to the milking parlor, and examines or cares for them more efficiently.

 From supply chain management to smart home automation, the Internet of Things (IoT) offers many applications for different industries.
 Each time the approach is innovative for optimized added value.

 Before the existence of the IoT, you could locate fixed position elements such as a taxi stand.
 With IoT, we can now locate the nearest car belonging to a certain taxi company.
 This simple difference is one of the key factors that have contributed to Uber’s success.

 Your mobile contains IoT sensors, your phone, therefore, knows when you are moving.
 It knows your position, the music you are listening to, what application you activate, the videos you are watching, it knows the sound of your voice, if you use a voice-activated app like Siri.
 The Uber driver has the same sensors, that’s why the Uber mobile application manages to offer you instant location-based services of drivers across the country with suitable prices.

 Despite the large number of studies carried out on this subject, encouraging the integration of IoT into industrial processes, the processes for developing IoT solutions reveal new levels of complexity and confusion.